jonaskahn/cadence/docs/concepts/langgraph-architecture.md

 This ensures:

 - Consistent state structure across all nodes
-- Proper hop counting and tracking
+- Proper agent hop counting and tracking
 - Preservation of important state fields
 - Clean separation between new and existing state data